CasperBHansen/DatVid/README.md

-VtDat
+DatVid
 =====

-Working repository for the course VtDat at the University of Copenhagen
+Working repository for the course DatVid at the University of Copenhagen